seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 If that thy father live, let him repent
 Thou wast not made his daughter; and be thou sorry
 To follow Caesar in his triumph, since
-Thou hast been whipp’d for following him: henceforth
+Thou hast been whipp'd for following him: henceforth
 The white hand of a lady fever thee,
-Shake thou to look on ’t.
+Shake thou to look on 't.
 Get thee back to Caesar,
 Tell him thy entertainment: look, thou say
 He makes me angry with him; for he seems
 Proud and disdainful, harping on what I am,
 Not what he knew I was: he makes me angry;
-And at this time most easy ’tis to do’t,
+And at this time most easy 'tis to do't,
 When my good stars, that were my former guides,
 Have empty left their orbs, and shot their fires
 Into the abysm of hell.
 If he mislike